voxel51/fiftyone/docs/source/cli/index.rst

     # Delete the dataset with the given name
     fiftyone datasets delete <name>

-FiftyOne Dashboard
+FiftyOne App
 ------------------

-Tools for working with the FiftyOne Dashboard.
+Tools for working with the FiftyOne App.

 .. code-block:: text